ganaware/TestEFCoreOwned/README.md

 ### Steps to reproduce

-A complete code is here: https://github.com/ganaware/TestEFCoreOwned
+A complete project is here: https://github.com/ganaware/TestEFCoreOwned

 I defined an entity Book that has three Owned Entity properties: EnglishInfo, JapaneseInfo and ChineseInfo.
 The type of these properties is Info configured by fluend API.